karimarttila/karimarttila.github.io/_posts/2020-01-06-clojure-impressions-round-three.md

 1. [**src**](https://github.com/karimarttila/clojure/tree/master/webstore-demo/simple-server/src): the actual production source code.
 This code will be packaged as the production deployment that runs the application in production.
 Will be added also into the Git repository, of course.
 2. [**test**](https://github.com/karimarttila/clojure/tree/master/webstore-demo/simple-server/test): the test source code.
 This code is for testing purposes and is not shipped into production but will be added also into the Git repository, of course (e.g. to be run in the CI server).
 3. [**dev-src**](https://github.com/karimarttila/clojure/tree/master/webstore-demo/simple-server/dev-src): the development source code.
-This code is just for development purposes and you don’t necessarily add this code into the git repository (and you don’t package this code as part of the deployment unit, of course).
+This code is just for development purposes and you don't necessarily add this code into the git repository (and you don't package this code as part of the deployment unit, of course).
 I have added this code also in the Git repository for educational purposes.
 In this directory I have two files:
 * [**mydev.clj**](https://github.com/karimarttila/clojure/blob/master/webstore-demo/simple-server/dev-src/mydev.clj): auxiliary functions to call APIs for experimental testing etc.
 * [**myscratch.clj**](https://github.com/karimarttila/clojure/blob/master/webstore-demo/simple-server/dev-src/myscratch.clj): the REPL scratch file I talked earlier.
 This file is pure unstructured mind flow.
 The idea of this file is what Stuart Halloway is talking about in the above mentioned presentation: do not write code in the REPL editor but in a scratch file.
 So, in this file I experimented various things when developing the application — take a look to have an idea what I was thinking about when developing the application.
 In my scratch file I have experimental code or various short Clojure code snippets e.g. to start the server and test something quickly.
 Example: